- Games, Toys, and Hobbies

 Set PiecesClick thumbnail to view full-size

-The below screenshots show some results I got from using this formation when facing other teams.
+The below screenshots show the results I got while using this tactic against other teams.
 Borussia Dortmund is placed as an example.